mpereda/clusterBip/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

-# clusterBip
-clusterBip is a Python fuction to cluster bipartite data sets based on the statistical significance of coincidences.

-## Python version and dependencies
+# Python version and dependencies
 It works both for Python 2.7 and 3.7.
 You will need to have installed the following libraries: numpy, scipy, matplotlib.

 # Quickstart
 **install:**